 - Program Open To

 - Program Type

 The University of Natural Resources and Applied Life Sciences (aka "BOKU") is a great opportunity for students interested in the biological sciences: soil, plants & animals; space, landscape & infrastructure; water, climate & environment; forests & timer; alternative biomaterials & bio-energy; agriculture sciences; food sciences; and biotechnology.
-Many courses are in English at the masters and bachelors levels.
-No prior German is required.
+Many courses are in English at the masters and bachelors levels, see below for more information.